Lesson 68: Vivaldi Concerti, Part 1 — RV 443 in C major

 Soloist vs tutti — the awareness

-The recorder is the smallest, most fragile instrument in any concerto.
-The tutti will always outweigh you.
-The work is not to outshine the orchestra; it is to lead a section, then disappear into it.
-Three principles:
+The tutti will always outweigh you; the work is to lead a section, then disappear into it.

 Drill — entering after tutti